Jesus Loved Children

 of fire to heaven (2 Kings 2:11).

-I have only recently become aware of the level of controversy surrounding this question.
+I was a Christian for many years before becoming aware of the level of controversy surrounding this question.

 Many Christian denominations baptize infants and then provide a "confirmation" ceremony